yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-streambuf-class.md

 ### <a name="parameters"></a>Parametry

-`ptr` Bufor zawiera wyodrębnione znaki.
+*PTR* bufor do przechowywania wyodrębnione znaki.

-`count` Liczba elementów do wyodrębnienia.
+*Liczba* liczbę elementów do wyodrębnienia.

 ### <a name="return-value"></a>Wartość zwracana